Modern Claims Platform

 Why was it important to solve?

-The outdated system was difficult to learn, prone to human error, and poorly equipped to scale during surges in unemployment claims.
-Modernization was critical to reduce agent burnout.
+The outdated system was difficult to learn, prone to human error, and poorly equipped to scale during peak claim periods.

 Why was it important to solve?

-The outdated system was difficult to learn, prone to human error, and poorly equipped to scale during surges in unemployment claims.
-Modernization was critical to reduce agent burnout.
+The outdated system was difficult to learn, prone to human error, and poorly equipped to scale during peak claim periods.

 “I usually have a sticky note on my desk just to remind myself what step I’m on.
 Otherwise, I’ll lose track when I have to switch screens or look something up.” – Adjudicator, user interview